A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Proofs and Derivations

-Next, we consider the finite $\sigma_{T}$ case, which involves two matrix half and their equivalence.
-To prove this, we proceed in two steps 1) use integral identity to represent matrix of this form $A^{1/2}(A+zI)^{-1/2}$, 2) apply one point deterministic equivalence. \begin{proposition} Integral representation, for self-adjoint, positive semi definite matrix $A\succeq0$,
+Next, we consider the finite $\sigma_{T}$ case, which involves two matrix square roots and their equivalence.
+To prove this, we proceed in two steps: 1) use an integral identity to represent matrices of the form $A^{1/2}(A+zI)^{-1/2}$, and 2) apply one-point deterministic equivalence. \begin{lemma} Integral representation, for self-adjoint, positive semidefinite matrix $A\succeq0$,